 (ProbeNote: Theophile James Meek is cited for having suggested that the Song of Solomon from the bible has similarities to the Babylonian fertility myth.
 He has been published widely on archaeology and was a frequent contributor to the Encyclopedia Britannica.)

 About Ike Fehr

-After all these years of searching for the answer of who God was talking to when he said us and our, it seems apparent that scholars and experts who have studied sacred doctrines, such as the Bible, present an argument that implies that God was talking to others like him.
+After all these years of searching for the answer of who God was talking to when he said us and our, it seems scholars and experts who have studied sacred doctrines, such as the Bible, present an argument that implies God was talking to others like him.